ulikoehler/ImageCropper/README.md

 *   `-q, --quality <QUALITY>`: Set the output AVIF quality (1-100).
 Default is **70** which is a conservative choice.
 Most photos will do fine with q=30 even if you are watching them on a TV.
 Checkout [MisterAVIF](https://github.com/ulikoehler/MisterAVIF) for a tool to determine the correct quality level for *your* images.
 *   `-r, --recursive`: Recursively scan subdirectories for images.
 Disabled by default.
 *   `--resave`: Automatically convert images to AVIF when navigating away from them, even if no crop was performed.
 Useful for batch converting a folder.
+*   `--report-sizes`: When enabled, show the original and new file sizes (human-readable: KB/MB) and the percentage of the new file after background save/backup operations complete.
 *   `--dry-run`: Simulate operations without moving or writing files.

 ### Controls